tyjhart/flowanalyzer/README.md

 Netflow protocols do not provide a way to differentiate flows that are sent via NAT from the same IP address without some tweaking, hence the limitation.

+# Debugging

+If you run into any issues during or after installation check out the [Debugging page](Debug.md) for helpful commands and debugging options.

 # License